 A newly-installed special VCPD detective in the Virtua Cop special investigations squad (although the only female cop in the squad), Janet fights for her deceased partner.

 Note: Sega Saturn Magazine (published in the UK) put up a friendly competition to give Janet Marshall a tag name.
-The name chosen was Janet "Hubcaps" Marshall.
+The name chosen was Janet "Hubcaps" Marshall, most likely picked due to her considerable "assets".